Roasted Cauliflower and Halloumi

 The Unique Appeal of Halloumi Cheese

-I remember the first time I had Halloumi cheese—at Tishbi restaurant in the coastal city of Zichron Yaakov on Israel’s Mediterranean coast.
+I remember the first time I had halloumi cheese—at Tishbi restaurant in the coastal city of Zichron Yaakov on Israel’s Mediterranean coast.
 I assumed that there had been a translation error on the menu.
-“It says the cheese in this salad is grilled,” I informed my dining companion, jabbing at the menu, but she assured me that this was, happily, no mistake.
+“It says the cheese in this salad is grilled,” I informed my dining companion, jabbing pointedly at the menu, but she assured me that this was, happily, no mistake.

 Also, it often makes a fun squeaking sound when you chew it, kind of like fresh cheese curds.

-Though it was once difficult to find outside of Cyprus, Greece, and the Middle East, it is now easy to find at Mediterranean markets and in the well-stocked cheese sections of many mainstream grocery stores, such as Trader Joe’s and Whole Foods Market.
+Though it was once difficult to find outside of Cyprus, Greece, and the Middle East, it is now easy to find halloumi at Mediterranean markets and in the well-stocked cheese sections of many mainstream grocery stores, such as Trader Joe’s and Whole Foods Market.

-This roasted cauliflower salad with Halloumi captures the essence of summer in every bite.
+This cauliflower and halloumi salad captures the essence of summer in every bite.
 The crisp fennel, paired with a zesty orange vinaigrette, provides a refreshing crunch, while the roasted cauliflower brings a rich, earthy flavor.
-Grilled lemon adds a smoky depth, and the warm, golden Halloumi cheese delivers a delightful, salty contrast.
-With its mix of textures and vibrant flavors, this salad is the ideal dish for a sunny day, whether you’re enjoying it on a picnic or as a light, satisfying meal.
+Grilled lemon adds a smoky depth, and the warm, golden halloumi cheese delivers a delightful, salty contrast.

 Ingredients

-• ½ cup (125mL) plus 2 tablespoons olive oil
+- ½ cup (125mL) plus 2 tablespoons olive oil

-• 1 head cauliflower, cut into florets
+- 1 head cauliflower cut into florets

-• Kosher salt and freshly ground black pepper
+- Kosher salt and freshly-ground black pepper

-• 2 tablespoons Champagne vinegar
+- 2 tablespoons Champagne vinegar

-• 1 tablespoon honey
+- 1 tablespoon honey

-• 2 tablespoons freshly-squeezed orange juice
+- 2 tablespoons fresh orange juice

-• ¼ cup (30g) roughly chopped pistachios, lightly toasted
+- ¼ cup (30g) toasted pistachios roughly chopped

-• 8 ounces (225g) halloumi cheese, sliced to about ½ inch thickness
+- 8 ounces (225g) halloumi cheese sliced to about ½ inch thickness

-• Several sprigs fresh mint
+- Several sprigs fresh mint

 Step by Step Instructions